Dancing on the Edge:

 Kimberly has studied, taught and written about Celtic spirituality for nearly twenty years.

-When Kimberly and her Mom Mary Lou fulfilled a decades-old yearning to visit western Ireland., it was a cellular and soul reawakening for them both, a connection to heritage (Kimberly has Irish roots on both sides of her family) and to a way of being in the world that has all but disappeared in modern American culture.
+When Kimberly and her Mom Mary Lou fulfilled a decades-old yearning to visit western Ireland in 2009, it was a cellular and soul reawakening for them both, a connection to heritage (Kimberly has Irish roots on both sides of her family) and to a way of being in the world that has all but disappeared in modern American culture.

 Kimberly knew that the trip was not just a personal watershed, but also another dream coming to fruition: a dream to journey to sacred places around the world with other spiritual seekers.
 She wanted to offer her gifts of poetry, presentation, group facilitation, ritual and meaning-making in some of the globe’s most magical places.
 In Ireland, she knew she’d found the place she wanted to start.

 Kimberly is popularly known as “The Manifestation Maven.”
 She is the author of the book Everything You Need Is Right Here: Five Steps to Manifesting Magic and Miracles and the Audio CD, Terrible Beauty: Poems and Reflections for Precarious Times.
-Kimberly teaches Communication at Washington University in St. Louis and is a regular contributor to Great Day St. Louis television show and The Healthy Planet Magazine.
-Kimberly is a poet, world traveler, lawyer, counselor, edge-seeker, transformational speaker, group facilitator, life and business alchemist, wife and mother to two extraordinary children.
+Kimberly teaches Communication at Washington University in St. Louis and has been a regular contributor to Great Day St. Louis television show and The Healthy Planet Magazine.
+Kimberly is a poet, transformational speaker, licensed professional counselor, edge-seeker, dancer, lawyer, group facilitator, life and business alchemist, wife and mother to two extraordinary children.
 She empowers disenchanted dreamers to manifest magic and miracles here and now.

-Plan for your flight to arrive at SHANNON airport (not all carriers fly into Shannon, be sure to choose one that will take you there) no later than 2:00pm on Saturday, July 12, 2014.
-For North Americans, this means departing on Friday, July 11.
+Plan for your flight to arrive at SHANNON airport (not all carriers fly into Shannon, be sure to choose one that will take you there) no later than 2:00pm on Saturday, September 10, 2016.
+For North Americans, this means departing no later than Friday, September 9.

 Each participant needs a valid passport.
 If you already have a passport, please check the expiration date, since passports need to be renewed periodically.
 Also ensure that there are enough blank pages for exit and entry stamps.
 Blank pages can be added to a still valid passport at the places where passports are obtained.
 For United States residents, there is always a significant back-log of passport applications, so you should apply immediately.